EMODnet/-EMODnet-Biology-Zooplankton-Baltic/README.md

 [4] J.-M. Beckers, A. Barth, C. Troupin, and A. Alvera-Azcárate.
 Approximate and efficient methods to assess error fields in spatial gridding with data interpolating variational analysis (DIVA).
 Journal of Atmospheric and Oceanic Technology, 31:515–530, 2014. doi: [10.1175/JTECH-D-13-00130.1](https://doi.org/10.1175/JTECH-D-13-00130.1).

-# Code

-The data products was made using DIVAnd in version 2.1.1 (https://github.com/gher-ulg/DIVAnd.jl) and Knet in version 0.9.2 (https://github.com/denizyuret/Knet.jl) and Julia 0.6.4.
-See the [REQUIRE file](https://github.com/EMODnet/EMODnet-Biology-Zooplankton-Baltic/blob/master/REQUIRE) for a fill list of dependencies.

-The main entry point of this code is the file [`emodnet_bio3.jl`](https://github.com/EMODnet/EMODnet-Biology-Zooplankton-Baltic/blob/master/src/emodnet_bio3.jl).
-All input data is assumed to be in the directory `$HOME/tmp/Emodnet-Bio` (or the directory defined in the environement variable `DATADIR`)

 <!--
 Link to "Baltic Zooplankton Data Preparation" from Peter M.J.
 Herman and Lisa Sundqvist